csc301-2023-winter/project-12-unitedforliteracy-t/deliverable-1/planning.md

 ### User Story 1
-As a volunteer, I want to invite my friends, so they can also participate in the volunteer events. (what is a volunteer function?
-Event, Registration …)
+As a volunteer, I want to invite my friends, so they can also participate in the volunteer events.

 #### Acceptance Criteria
 - The volunteer's friends receive an email with a link to volunteer registration.
 - The link sent through the email takes the person to the registration page.

 ### User Story 2
 As a staff member, I want to have an account, so I can log in to the application and use all the app features intended for staff members.
-( Do we have supervisors and staff members in our database?)
-( what is the difference between admin, staff, and supervisor, do we need to create an entity for each ? )

 #### Acceptance Criteria
 - The supervisor can choose to sign in to the app under supervisor login.